convos-chat/convos/doc/config.md

 Convos can be configured with either a config file or environment variables.

 Any of the settings below can be specified either in a configuration file or as environment variables.
-Here is an example on how to specific environment
+Here is an example on how to specify environment
 variables:

 You might want to check out the [FAQ](./faq.html) for example configurations